Concord Museum

-The Concord Museum is a museum of local history located at 53 Cambridge Turnpike, Concord, Massachusetts, United States, and best known for its collection of artifacts from authors Ralph Waldo Emerson and Henry David Thoreau.
-Updated hours are available on their website (concordmuseum.org), and an admission fee is charged.
+The Concord Museum is a museum of local history located at 53 Cambridge Turnpike, Concord, Massachusetts, United States, and best known for its collection of artifacts from the American revolution and from authors Ralph Waldo Emerson and Henry David Thoreau.
+After a significant renovation completed in 2021, the museum also established a collection of artifacts focusing on enslaved people, indigenous people, and colonial women.

 Overview

 Founded in 1886, the museum's collections started around 1850.
 Few collections of early Americana are as old or well documented.
 Its most notable items and collections include: